scala/docs.scala-lang/_tour/multiple-parameter-lists.md

 redirect_from: "/tutorials/tour/multiple-parameter-lists.html"
 ---

 Methods may define multiple parameter lists.
 When a method is called with a fewer number of parameter lists, then this will yield a function taking the missing parameter lists as its arguments.
+This is formally known as [currying](https://en.wikipedia.org/wiki/Currying)

 Here is an example, defined in [Traversable](/overviews/collections/trait-traversable.html) trait from Scala collections: